opus1269/screensaver/docs/faq.md

     There is a daily limit to the number of times the extension can access Google Photos.
-To prevent exceeding this limit, the extension limits the number of albums you can select and the number of photos that are retrieved for each album.
+To prevent exceeding this limit, the extension limits the number of albums you can select, the number of photos that are retrieved for each album, and the total number of photos you can use.

   ***